Grief, relationship, and premarital counseling for adult individuals and couples in Dallas and Texas.

 My approach

-My roots in emotion focused therapy and attachment science also pull from family systems and humanistic, person-centered approaches.
+My roots in emotionally focused therapy and attachment science also pull from family systems and humanistic, person-centered approaches.
 I see my clients as a whole person in the context of your relationships, believing our distressing emotions, thoughts, and behaviors make sense within the systems we live in (i.e., family, romantic relationships, friendships, workplace, sports teammates).

 As a relational therapist, I believe relationships and connection are at the heart of healing and growth, and therefore I prioritize our therapeutic relationship above all else.
 Our earliest sessions I focus heavily on building trust and a secure bond with you.
 From there, my work becomes a way of being with you, relating, validating, accepting, experiencing, questioning, and challenging.
 I am not a “blank slate” therapist; I will be myself, so you can be yourself.
 I am not pathologizing.
 I am culturally- and circumstantially sensitive and work well with clients from all backgrounds, beliefs, and walks of life.
 I’ve always cared deeply about people and their unique stories, and like most therapists I have personal life experiences that led me to pursue a job dedicated to helping others move through their greatest struggles.
 I will come alongside you, emotionally engaged in your story and experiences as we improve your wellbeing and work towards achieving your therapeutic goals.